ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 1. User your private key in the `.subnet-cli.pk` file on the [web wallet](https://wallet.avax.network) to access this wallet.
 (Private Key is the first option on the [web wallet](https://wallet.avax.network)).
 And pick **Fuji** on the top right corner as the network and locate your C-Chain address which starts with `0x`.
 2. Request funds from the [faucet](https://faucet.avax.network) using your C-Chain address.
-3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (more details can be found on the [this tutorial](https://support.avax.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-avalanche-wallet).
+3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (more details can be found on the [tutorial between C/P chains](../quickstart/cross-chain-transfers.md)).

 After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.